reallyasi9/ZipStreams.jl/docs/src/index.md

 - **Sink**: A Sink is an object to which a sequence of bytes can be written.
 A Sink does not necessarily implement random access or seek operations, nor does it necessarily support read operations.

-## Notes and aspirations
+## Notes

-This package was inspired by frustrations at using more standard ZIP archive reader/writers like [`ZipFile.jl`](https://github.com/fhs/ZipFile.jl).
+This package was inspired by frustrations with using standards-compliant ZIP archive reader/writers like [`ZipFile.jl`](https://github.com/fhs/ZipFile.jl) on streams of data from a network source.
 That's not to say ZipFile.jl is bad--on the contrary, it is _way_ more standards-compliant than this package ever intends to be!
 As you can see from the history of this repository, much of the work here started as a fork of that package.
 Because of that, I am grateful to [Fazlul Shahriar](https://github.com/fhs) for programming and making available `ZipFile.jl`.